Membership in Orthodontics Part 1

 The Part 1 exam of the Membership in Orthodontics (MOrth) examines candidates’ knowledge of the applied sciences in relation to orthodontic practice.

-RCS and RCPSG are now in a position to confirm that due to the current COVID-19 restricitons the Bi-Collegiate Membership in Orthodontics will be held remotely in the UK on 30 April 2021.
+The Bi-Collegiate Membership in Orthodontics will be held remotely online with Surpass.
 The examination format is modified and the joint statement issued last year provides background and additional information relating to the new format.
-Please read our joint statement for full details.

 To be eligible to enter the diploma exam, all candidates must fulfil one or more of the following criteria: